-Ingrid Yuzly Mathurin, a Haitian-American artist, infused her life with meaning with each hardship she had to face.
+Ingrid Yuzly Mathurin, a Haitian American artist, infused meaning into her life with each hardship she had to face.
 Her first-hand tangencies with abuse, teenage pregnancy, family mental illness and immigration served to shape her into a complex, multifaceted person whose art evokes the depths of the human

-Her long-term goal as an artist is to be an art educator and to continue doing work that focuses on building community and creating work that uplifts and brings people together.
+Ingrid’s long-term goal as an artist is to be an art educator and to continue producing artwork that focuses on building community while uplifting people of various backgrounds.